c-mellueh/SOM-Toolkit/README.md

 ## Overview

 Semantic Object Models (SOMs) are crucial for defining the semantics of objects in BIM workflows.
-The SOM-Toolkit streamlines the process of defining objects, property sets, and attributes, making it easier to adhere to standards like buildingSMART Data Dictionary (bSDD) and Information Delivery Specification (IDS).
+The SOM-Toolkit streamlines the process of defining objects, property sets, and properties, making it easier to adhere to standards like buildingSMART Data Dictionary (bSDD) and Information Delivery Specification (IDS).

 ---